dheerajchand/resume_generator/README.md

 ### Adding New Color Schemes

 1. Create a new JSON file in `color_schemes/`
-2. Define color values for all required keys
+2. Define color values for all required keys following the 4-color hierarchy
 3. The system will automatically detect and use the new scheme

 ## 🧪 Testing